 On what amount do you charge VAT?

-The amount on which Value-Added Tax (VAT) is charged is normally the total sum paid or payable to the person supplying the goods or services, in the case of the following:
+Value-Added Tax (VAT) is charged on the total sum paid, or payable, to the person supplying the goods or services.
+The taxable amount includes all:

 - supplying goods or services

 - acquisitions of goods from other European Union (EU) Member States.

 VAT on imports is charged on the Customs value of the goods.

 VAT is chargeable not only on the fee for the goods or services supplied.
 It also includes incidental charges incurred by the supplier which are passed on to the customer.